wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-leverage-next-generation-protection/includes/2-intelligent-protections.md

 Set-MpPreference -PUAProtection Enabled
 ```

-Once PUA protection is enable, you can use the `Get-MpThreat` PowerShell cmdlet to view blocking events.
+Once PUA protection is enabled, you can use the `Get-MpThreat` PowerShell cmdlet to view blocking events.
 The information looks like this:

 ```powershell
 CategoryID       : 27